 Learn About Certified NJ Civil Trial Attorneys

-John J. Scura III is one of a small handful of Certified Civil Trial Attorneys in New Jersey.
-The Supreme Court of New Jersey Board on Attorney Certification has published the following questions and answers in a brochure entitled "Why Should You Use a Certified Civil Trial Attorney?"
+John J. Scura III is one of approximately two percent of attorneys in the state that are certified by the Supreme Court of New Jersey as a Certified Trial Attorney.
+Court of New Jersey Board on Attorney Certification has published the following questions and answers in a brochure entitled "Why Should You Use a Certified Civil Trial Attorney?"
 The pamphlet information has been provided below for your convenience and includes answers to the following questions:

 - How do you choose the best attorney for your needs?